 - Courtroom Technology: e-Exhibits All courtrooms in Austin, El Paso, San Antonio, and Waco support the ability to display exhibits electronically.
-Using a notebook computer it is possible to display multimedia presentations, images, or documents on all display monitors in the courtroom simply by connecting the computer’s VGA port to the built-in VGA connections.
-VGA ports are 15-pin video connectors found on most computers.
+Using a notebook computer it is possible to display multimedia presentations, images, or documents on all display monitors in the courtroom simply by connecting the computer’s HDMI port to the built-in HDMI connections.
+HDMI ports are 15-pin video connectors found on most computers.
 Parties with cases being heard in the equipped courtrooms are encouraged to bring in their laptops to display their exhibits electronically.
 It is the responsibility of the presenting attorney to ensure before court, that his/her laptop is compatible with the system in the courtroom.
 Be sure to contact the appropriate Courtroom Deputy with questions and to setup a time to test your equipment.
 Please click here for more information.

 - Wireless Internet Access (Wi-Fi): The United States Bankruptcy Court for the Western District of Texas has updated the wireless internet access (Wi-Fi) in the courtrooms and now requires a password, which is located on the counsel tables in all of the courtrooms.